ietf-wg-vcon/draft-ietf-vcon-vcon-core/draft-ietf-vcon-vcon-core.md

 The value of the transferor parameter is the index into the parties Object array to the party that played the role of the Transferor.

-* transfer-target: "UnsignedInt"
+* transfer_target: "UnsignedInt"

-The value of the transfer-target parameter is the index into the parties Object array to the party that played the role of the Transfer Target.
+The value of the transfer_target parameter is the index into the parties Object array to the party that played the role of the Transfer Target.

 * original: "UnsignedInt"